 For instance, the Council of Fashion Designers of America’s guide to sustainability says “sustainability” provides the ability to “produce indefinitely,” a distinction that seems to lend itself more to the consumptive philosophies of fast fashion than an eco-friendly evolution.
 Fortunately, there are those in the industry, like Vancouver-based menswear label James Coward, who oppose the ideology of indefinite production and are intent on making clothes that break this incessant manufacturing cycle.

-When four friends, Patrick Bull, Daniel Garrod, Aaron Gray, and Joseph Walia, set out to reinvent the notion of sustainable menswear, they did so by simplifying an otherwise convoluted conversation into a single overarching principle: create clothes that transcend time not only in their construction but also through their design.
+When three friends, Patrick Bull, Daniel Garrod, and Aaron Gray, set out to reinvent the notion of sustainable menswear, they did so by simplifying an otherwise convoluted conversation into a single overarching principle: create clothes that transcend time not only in their construction but also through their design.
 Of course, it’s a mantra easier said than executed, so for the label to help shape the future of sustainable fashion, they first looked to the past.

 “Even before we came together and formed [James Coward], we didn’t necessarily like what was codified as ‘contemporary fashion,’” says co-founder Aaron Gray.
 “We almost always turned to vintage for ourselves.
 So when we were piecing together the identity of the label, we took far more inspiration from vintage pieces than anything we saw currently being produced. […] We have such an affinity both aesthetically and conceptually for the older Comme des Garçons and Yohji Yamamoto collections.
 Those were the labels that resonated with us, especially when we were first starting, because the styles transcended eras.”